NU-CCRG/Montgomery-et-al-2022_WRFCMAQ-LakeMichChicago-Baseline/README.md

 /modelevaluationscripts
-- Includes the scripts used to analyze WRF and CMAQ output and create figures related to the model performance.
+- The scripts used to analyze WRF and CMAQ output and create figures related to the model performance.

 /resultsfigures
 - The scripts used to analyze WRF-CMAQ chemical output and create main figures for the paper.